hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 If you have already completed this step or navigated away from the page, you can edit the OAuth configuration by way of the "here" link in the yellow bar at the top of the "Configure GitHub" page.

+### Create a Workspace

+We will create an initial workspace and connect it to a temporary repo on your VCS provider.

+### Verify the Configuration

 ### Skip: Configure Acceptance Tests, Verify, and Complete